AhmedAdel4/Quote/README.md

 # Project Title

-this is a social network project using laravel framework and mysql.
+Qoute

-##About
+<h2>About</h2>

-it's a backend side integrated with flutter as frontend using APIs
+this is a social media mobile application usin flutter as frontend and laravel api as backend.

 ### Installing